CoDS-GCS/KGNET/README.md

 ## Citing Our Work
 If you find our work useful, please cite it in your research:

 "Abdallah, Hussein, and Essam Mansour.
-"Towards a GML-Enabled Knowledge Graph Platform." arXiv preprint arXiv:2303.02166 (2023)."
+Towards a GML-Enabled Knowledge Graph Platform  arXiv preprint arXiv:2303.02166 (ICDE-2023)."
 ## Publicity
 This repository is part of our submission to CIDR-2023.
 We will make it available to the public research community upon acceptance.